-This beautiful Psalm is a poetic celebration and response to God’s personal revelation both through His Creation and through His Word.
+This beautiful Psalm is a poetic celebration and thankful response to God’s personal revelation both through His Creation and through His Word.

 To the Chief Musician.
 A Psalm of David.